Consensys/doctools.template-site/docs/examples/support.md

 ---
-title: Support
+title: Example support page
-description: How to get support for this project
+description: Example support page
 ---

-# Support
+# Example support page

 If you need help on using our product, you can either ask our community or request paid support.

 ## Professional support (paid)

-:envelope: ask [Quorum support](mailto:quorum@consensys.net) for a professional subscription.
+:envelope: ask [Doctools support](mailto:support@consensys.net) for a professional subscription.

 !!! info "Professional support detail"
     - Paid subscription (yearly or monthly)